ericsnowcurrently/cpython/Doc/howto/concurrency.rst

 ..
 TODO finish

-   Dealing with data races is often managed using locks (AKA mutexes), at a low level, and thread-safe types and APIs at a high level.
+   Dealing with data races is often managed using locks (aka mutexes), at a low level, and thread-safe types and APIs at a high level.
    Depending on the programming language, the complexity is sometimes mitigated by the compiler and runtime.
 There are even